foige/moxalise-api/GITHUB_ACTIONS.md

 1. Trigger automatically when you push to the `master` branch
 2. Authenticate with Google Cloud using the service account key
+3. Create Artifact Registry repository if it doesn't exist yet
-3. Build a Docker image of your application
+4. Build a Docker image of your application
-4. Push the image to Google Container Registry
+5. Push the image to Artifact Registry (europe-west3-docker.pkg.dev)
-5. Deploy the image to Google Cloud Run
+6. Deploy the image to Google Cloud Run

 ### Authentication Flow